Open Now

 Oil

-Cooking oil and fats like your bacon grease are bad for your pipework.
-Once the oil has cooled down, it can solidify and lodge onto the pipelining.
-This will make the flow of water slow as the passageway becomes narrow.
+Cooking oil and fats like bacon grease are bad for your pipework.
+Once the oil has cooled, it can solidify and lodge onto the pipelining.
+This will slow the flow of water as the passageway becomes narrow.
 Even though it seems easier to drain old cooking oil or coffee grounds down your sink, it is a bad idea and will cause more harm to your plumbing.

 To handle fats and oils correctly, you can pour the leftovers into a garbage disposal or bag and dispose of the bag in your outside bin.